hazelcast/hazelcast-reference-manual/src/DistributedEvents/MapEvents.md

 ### Listening for Map Events

-To listen to map-wide or entry-based events, implement a `MapListener` sub-interface.
+You can listen to map-wide or entry-based events using the listeners provided by the Hazelcast's eventing framework.
+To listen to these events, implement a `MapListener` sub-interface.

 A map-wide event is fired as a result of a map-wide operation: for example, `IMap#clear` or `IMap#evictAll`.